 Aquativity is an interactive water-play park free for all to enjoy but the kids will love it!
 Again this is open daily and patrolled by lifeguards.

-Take a Book and Relax in the Beautiful South Bank Brisbane Gardens
+Take a book and relax in the beautiful South Bank Gardens

-Beautiful bougainvillea surrounds you as you stroll through the arbours – and lights at Christmas make them extra pretty!
+Beautiful bougainvillaea surrounds you as you stroll through the arbours – and lights at Christmas make them extra pretty!

 Visit the the South Bank Brisbane Market